Week 2: Writing is Structuring

-- generate ideas for creative, unique content from discussion
+- Generate thesis ideas for creative, unique content from discussion

-- select a pre-writing strategy to generate structure for essays
+- Apply a pre-writing strategy to generate structure for essays

 I also hope you'll learn to be a better online learner this week, by reflecting on your work so far and managing your time well!